vincenth1/Decentralized-Loan-Management-Plattform/README.md

 ## 3. Compile smart contract
 In the Hardhat backend (root folder):
 `npx hardhat compile`
-## 4. Deploy smart contract to Fantom Testnet
+## 4. Deploy smart contract to Sonic Testnet
 `npx hardhat run scripts/deploy.js --network fantomTestnet` <br/>
 Copy the deployed contract address from the output (needed in the frontend).
 ## 5. Export ABI to frontend